 About the author:

-Henry Donigan Merritt, Jr., was born in southwest Arkansas in 1945.
+Henry Donigan Merritt, Jr., was born in southwest Arkansas.
 He has worked as a journalist, scuba diver, fishing boat captain, sailing instructor, and university professor.
 He holds BA and MA degrees in philosophy from Simpson College and the Claremont Graduate School, and a Master of Fine Arts degree in Creative Writing from the Iowa Writers Workshop.

 Since completing his MFA in 1981, the same year his first novel was published, Merritt has worked since as a writer, with the exception of a six-year period teaching philosophy for a university in the provincial capital of Bratislava.
-He has lived in Central Europe, South Africa, Germany, Washington, DC. and southern California with his diplomat wife; they have two children and three grandchildren.
+He has lived in Central Europe, South Africa, Berlin, Washington, DC., Buenos Aires, Mexico City, and southern California with his diplomat wife; they have two children and three grandchildren.

 About writing and writers: